-Companies who only pay DEI lip service miss out on the wider rewards a diverse and inclusive workforce brings, such as improved risk management.
+Companies that only pay diversity, equity, and inclusion (DEI) lip service miss out on the wider rewards that fair treatment and full participation bring, such as improved risk management.

-Diversity, equality and inclusion (DEI) should be taken seriously.
-Yet, for some businesses, these are merely buzzwords.
-Almost 10% of respondents to a recent Workday survey said their organisation denied the importance of diversity, while nearly 20% said it was trivialised.
+DEI should be taken seriously, yet for some businesses, these are merely buzzwords.
+Almost 10% of respondents to a Workday survey said their organisation denied the importance of diversity, while nearly 20% said it was trivialised.

-We examine the risks companies face, such as discrimination claims and reputational damage and explore how DEI helps businesses make better decisions.
+Below, we examine the risks companies face, such as discrimination claims and reputational damage, and explore how DEI helps businesses make better decisions

 An internet search brings up anything from three to 30 different diversity types.
 But typically, workplace diversity aims to create an equal, open and welcoming environment, regardless of gender, race, religion, sexual orientation, age or disability.

-However, if businesses think having a diverse mix of people on the payroll is job done, they need to think again.
-Equity and diversity is not a 'once and done' tick-box exercise.
+However, if businesses believe having a diverse mix of people on the payroll is job done, they need to think again.
+Equity and diversity are not a 'once and done' tick-box exercise.
 Organisations must also ensure they have an inclusive culture.

 Inclusion is the catalyst that allows businesses to benefit from the rich blend of experiences and backgrounds offered by a diverse group of people.

-Simply put, risk management is the process that ensures a business identifies, understands, manages and mitigates potential risk events – legal, financial, strategic, security and operational.
+Simply put, risk management is the process that ensures a business identifies, understands, manages and mitigates potential events that threaten a firm's objectives, capital and earnings – legal, financial, strategic, security and operational.

-But risk management is more than minimising threats.
+But risk management is more than that.
 It's equally about creating and maximising positive outcomes.

 Are your risk management policies and processes up to date and still fit for purpose?
 Is the business expanding into new areas or transitioning internally?
 Your employees are potential consultants bursting with valuable insight, advice and expertise.